-The Board meets once per month during the year to undertake long term planning, governance matters and policy development and endorsement.
+The Council meets once per month during the year to undertake long term planning, governance matters and policy development and endorsement.

-The College Board appoints the Principal, who undertakes all operational matters as the College's Chief Executive Officer.
-The Principal may take issues to the College Board on your behalf.
-If you have a concern relating to the conduct of the Principal, the Lakeside College Board Chairperson may be contacted.
+The College Council appoints the Principal who undertakes all operational matters as the College Chief Executive Officer.
+The Principal may take issues to the College Council on your behalf.
+If you have a concern relating to the conduct of the Principal, the Council Chairperson may be contacted.